 - Tenants must give their landlord access to the property to inspect it or carry out repairs.
 Landlords have to give at least 24 hours’ notice and visit at a reasonable time of day, unless it’s an emergency and they need immediate access.

 - Tenants should contact their landlord if they think repairs are needed.
 This should be done straight away for faults that could damage health, e.g. faulty electrical wiring.

 - Landlords should tell tenants when repairs can be expected to be done.
 Tenants should carry on paying rent while awaiting repairs.

 Tenants can contact the environmental health department at Tewkesbury Borough Council for help.
 They must take action if they think the problems could harm the tenant or cause a nuisance to others.

 If your house isn’t fit to live in

-If tenants think their home’s unsafe, they should contact the environmental health team at Tewkesbury Borough Council.
-They’ll do a Housing Health and Safety Rating System (HHSRS) assessment and must take action if they think the home has serious health and safety hazards.
+If tenants think their home is unsafe, they should contact the environmental health team at Tewkesbury Borough Council.
+A Housing Health and Safety Rating System (HHSRS) assessment will be done and action must be taken if they think the home has serious health and safety hazards.